 5. Paint your wooden floor

-If your bathroom has a wooden floor, painting it is a really creative way to make the space feel brand new.
+If your bathroom has a wooden floor, painting or staining it is a really creative way to make the space feel brand new.
 Your biggest expense will be time as you wait for coats to dry!
 Give your floorboards a quick sanding down and wash before you start painting.

 You'll need to get specific wood paint for this job - it's more durable and less slippery - and you'll need two or three coats of it.
 Dark colours will make the bathroom feel cosy whilst light will make it feel bigger.
 Don't be afraid to use two tones across opposing boards either.